eclipse-ditto/ditto-clients/javascript/lib/dom/README.md

 Implementation of the Eclipse Ditto JavaScript API that uses functionality of DOM environments, e.g. `btoa()` or `WebSocket`.

-It is published with two different module types to the npm registry:
-* IIFE (`dist/index.bundle.js`), for using it directly in a browser.
-The functionality is available under the base name `EclipseDittoJavascriptClient`.
-You can use a CDN like [UNPKG](https://unpkg.com/) to directly use it in a HTML document without the need to compile or pack anything.
+It is published as an ES6 module.
+You could also use a CDN like [UNPKG](https://unpkg.com/) to directly use it in an HTML document (although "_very experimental_", use the `?module`-flag when importing from UNPKG).
-* ES Module (`dist/index.es.js`)

 ## Building